The ‘Needs to Know’

 …eventually emerging at a gate.
 The windmill tower’s ahead…

-51. To get to the village now all we have to do is walk up the bridleway past the windmill to the main road.
+51. To get to the village all you have to do is walk up the bridleway past the windmill to the main road.
 It soon becomes clear though that the windmill is in the garden of a very impressive property!

 So what do we know about Sharnbrook?
 Well it’s another village with Saxon origins with the name meaning ‘dung brook’